Mia Martini: Her European success (1974-1975)

 In 1974, Martini was considered by European critics the singer of the year.

 Her records were released in various countries of the world: she recorded her successes in French, German and Spanish.
 On 29 April she finished recording her album È proprio come vivere, which includes the song "Agapimu" ("My love"), whose lyrics are in Greek, written by herself, Gianni Conte and Dario Baldan Bembo.

 The two songs chosen to promote the album, "Inno" (Maurizio Piccoli-Baldan Bembo) and "...E stelle stan piovendo" (Piccoli), became two of the major record hits of the summer of 1974.
 They were both released as A-sides of the same single, given that the two songs in the charts swapped positions week after week, despite the complex score of "Inno".

 Also that year, Martini participated in the Festivalbar but as a guest: Vittorio Salvetti, patron of the popular event, asked her not to participate in the competition in order to avoid "burning the race", given her previous two consecutive victories.
-In September she participated for the third time at Mostra Internazionale di Musica Leggera in Venice, where she performed for the first time "Inno" and "Agapimu".
+In September, she participated for the third time at Mostra Internazionale di Musica Leggera in Venice, where she performed for the first time "Inno" and "Agapimu".

 È proprio come vivere became one of the most successful albums of 1974, reaching around 300,000 copies sold.
 In October, the singer received the Gold Record from the label Ricordi for her first million records sold with her last three albums.

-At the end of the year she recorded her first television special, entitled Mia, in which Lino Capolicchio and Gabriella Ferri take part.
+At the end of the year, she recorded her first television special, entitled Mia, in which Lino Capolicchio and Gabriella Ferri take part.
 The program aired on 6 February 1975, at the same time as the launch of her new single "Al mondo".

-In December she presented, with Aldo Giuffré and Peppino Gagliardi, the radio show Ciao domenica, aired between 1974 and 1975.
+In December, she presented, with Aldo Giuffrè and Peppino Gagliardi, the radio show Ciao domenica, aired between 1974 and 1975.

-Martini received the European Critics Award in Palma de Mallorca for the song "Nevicate", track in the LP Sensi e controsensi (1975), which also contains the track "Volesse il cielo" by Vinícius de Moraes, recorded live with an orchestra of sixty elements.
+Martini received the European Critics Award in Palma de Mallorca for the song "Nevicate", a track in the LP Sensi e controsensi (1975), which also contains the track "Volesse il cielo" by Vinícius de Moraes, recorded live with an orchestra of sixty elements.

 In the summer of 1975, she released a cover by Nicole Croisille titled "Donna con te" ("Une femme avec toi"), a summer success.
-She also participates at the Festivalbar.
+She also participates in the Festivalbar.

-Martini was proclaimed best female singer of the year through the referendum "Vota la voce", announced by the popular weekly TV Sorrisi e Canzoni, while in autumn she was one of the protagonists of La compagnia stabile della canzone, variety show with Gino Paoli, Gigliola Cinquetti, Riccardo Cocciante and Gianni Nazzaro.
+Martini was proclaimed best female singer of the year through the referendum "Vota la voce", announced by the popular weekly TV Sorrisi e Canzoni, while in autumn she was one of the protagonists of La compagnia stabile della canzone, a variety show with Gino Paoli, Gigliola Cinquetti, Riccardo Cocciante and Gianni Nazzaro.